jvdwetering/zx-map/README.md

-# Welcome to information on the ZX-calculus
+# ZX-Calculus official website

-This is currently a work in progress, but check back here soon for all the information you need on the ZX-calculus and quantum computing.
+This is the source for the official ZX-calculus website, hosted at [zxcalculus.com](https://zxcalculus.com).